gopalkumar315/ridona/README.md

 }
 ```
 ---
-###Considerations
+### Considerations
-1.Only MySQL database tested with this library, and i need your زooperation to see other databases compatibility.
+1. Only MySQL database tested with this library, and i need your زooperation to see other databases compatibility.<br>
-2.if your file or databse is very big in both cases use by_chunk() method nad if you encounter memory problem decrease chunk_size
+2. if your file or databse is very big in both cases use by_chunk() method nad if you encounter memory problem decrease chunk_size.<br>
-3.Because this library use php generators in by_chunk(),by_line() methods when parsing files and by_entire(),by_chunk() in 4.tables you only can use returned content in foreach,while and for loops and not in array_walk,array_reduce,array_map and array_filter
+3. Because this library use php generators in by_chunk(),by_line() methods when parsing files and by_entire(),by_chunk() in 4. tables you only can use returned content in foreach,while and for loops and not in array_walk,array_reduce,array_map and array_filter.<br>